 administrative/maintenance account and set up a forwarded

-above.
-The port number you will forward depends upon the kind
+2.1 above.
+The port number you will forward depends upon

-of server you've set up.
-Secure FTP is port 22; https is port
+the kind of server you've set up.
+Secure FTP is port 22;

-ability in a nice, pre-packaged application which is a lot
+this ability in a nice, pre-packaged application which is

-easier to set up than what I just described, except for the
+a lot easier to set up than what I just described, except

 I have a computer that’s running

 windows 10 pro, with jaws 2020.